Sautéed Brussels sprouts with crispy shallots are a delicious alternative to roasting with tons of flavor and crunch.

 I’m telling you, you won’t be able to resist these.
 They are like veggie crack.

-So, here I am peer pressuring you to do drugs.
-All the cool kids are.
+So, here I am peer pressuring you to do drugs, of the vegetable variety.

-- Once melted, add shallots and let brown for about 8-10 minutes.
+- Once melted, add shallots and let cook for about 8-10 minutes, stirring frequently.

 - While shallots are cooking, clean and trim brussels sprouts and slice in half.

-- Add remaining oil and butter to sauté pan.
+- Add remaining oil and butter to the pan.

 - Add brussels sprouts, season well with salt and pepper and squeeze lemon juice on top.